aws-samples/aws-lambda-docker-serverless-inference/xgboost-built-in-algo-train-in-sagemaker-deploy-with-lambda/README.md

 # Train XGBoost built-in algorithm in SageMaker, inference with AWS Lambda

-This examples illustrates how to target Direct Marketing with Amazon SageMaker XGBoost built-in algorithm, and inference with AWS Lambda.
+This examples illustrates how to target Direct Marketing with Amazon SageMaker XGBoost built-in algorithm.
+You train the model using SageMaker and inference with AWS Lambda.

 You'll first train a SageMaker XGBoost built-in algorithm using the IPython notebook in [SageMaker Notebook instance](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html).
 And then download the model to your computer, and build and deploy the Lambda function to perform the inference.